MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_2.md

     However, if you'd like to refine the document further, explore the information in the **Iterate and Revise** section below.

-1. Save the file to your OneDrive as **executive briefing.docx**, then copy the link to this document.
+1. Save the file to your OneDrive as **Briefing.docx**, then copy the link to this document.
 (See Step 1 above for reference.)"

 ## Iterate and Revise

-The iterative revision process enhances the quality, clarity, and impact of the town hall summary by making targeted adjustments based on audience needs.
+The iterative revision process enhances the quality, clarity, and impact of town hall briefing by making targeted adjustments based on audience needs.
 Here are example prompts to help refine specific sections:

 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">
 <strong>Note:</strong> If you’ve already selected **Keep it** in the Copilot window, click anywhere in the body of the Word document or highlight text to make the Copilot icon appear.
 Then, click the icon to reopen Copilot.</div>